 Current requests for proposals for MPCA projects and grant/loan programs.

-See Diesel on-road truck and transit bus replacement grant for the posted RFP, application forms, and program details.
+See Grants for alternative landscaping equipment for the posted RFP, application forms, and program details.

 The Environmental Assistance (EA) loan program accepts applications on a continuous basis.
 Loans are awarded throughout the calendar year, based on the availability of program funds.
 Visit the program Web page for application forms, reference documents such as Frequently Asked Questions, and links to applicable statutes and rules.